-Still, we’ve found that the only way to consistently produce high caliber, evidence-based designs is to let the UX team work a sprint ahead of the developers.
+Still, we’ve found that the only way to produce high-caliber, consistent, evidence-based designs is to let the UX teamwork sprint ahead of the developers.
 It just works better.

-For Agile UX to work, both the Agile and UX teams have to be flexible.
+For Agile UX to work, both the Agile and UX teams must be flexible.

 Agile is fundamentally about pragmatism, and it should allow for leeway in its processes where something as critical as UX design is concerned.

-Equally, experience designers must be prepared to amend their process when the scope or requirements of the project call for it.
+Equally, experienced designers must be prepared to amend their process when the scope or requirements of the project call for it.

-For example, instead of creating full-fledged personas, designers can expedite their work and settle for lightweight proto-personas.
-This documentation requires far less time and resources, and in the right circumstances, can still deliver user-centered designs.
+For example, designers can expedite their work instead of creating full-fledged personas and settling for lightweight proto-personas.
+This documentation requires far less time and resources and can deliver user-centered designs in the right circumstances.

 Finally, both teams must communicate with one another on an ongoing basis.

-What’s more, if a particular design isn’t feasible from a development perspective, our technical experts are able to clarify that constraint early in the design process.
+Moreover, if a particular design isn’t feasible from a development perspective, our technical experts can clarify that constraint early in the design process.